uhop/dcl-site/source/2.x/docs/general/decorator/index.md

 }
 {% endcodeblock %}

 With this decorator we can trace when a controlled method is called, and if it calls itself recursively directly or indirectly.

-### Pre- or post- processing
+### Pre- or post-processing

 We may want to normalize input or output of a function in a predictable way.
 A postprocessing example, which converts non-string objects to JSON:

 {% codeblock Postprocessing decorator 1 lang:js %}
-function postDecorator(f){
+function postDecorator (f) {
-  return function(){
+  return function () {
     var result = f.apply(this, arguments);
-    if(typeof result == "string"){
+    if (typeof result == "string") {
       return result;
     }
     return JSON.stringify(result);
 }
 {% endcodeblock %}

 Now we can build on this functionality.
 For example, we can add a JSONP callback, if it is requested in parameters:

 {% codeblock Postprocessing decorator 2 lang:js %}
-function postDecorator(f){
+function postDecorator (f) {
-  return function(params){
+  return function (params) {
     var result = f.apply(this, arguments);
-    if(typeof result == "string"){
+    if (typeof result == "string") {
       return result;
     }
     var json = JSON.stringify(result);
-    if(params.callback){
+    if (params.callback) {
       // JSONP
       return "(" + params.callback + ")(" + json + ")";
     }